 Well, being fiscally responsible seems to be beyond the United States government.
 I think for most of us, handling our money in a fiscally responsible manner would at least include having a balanced budget for the fiscal year, but a budget surplus would be even better.

-When is the last time we achieved that?
+When was the last time we achieved that?
 The American government had a budget deficit every year from 1970 through 1997.
-Democrat Bill Clinton was in office in 1998 when we finally recorded a surplus (there were budget surpluses from 1998 through 2001 and again in 2012).
-According to the U.S Department of the Treasury, in the last 50 years, the federal government budget has run a surplus only five times.
+Democrat Bill Clinton was in office in 1998 when we finally recorded a surplus (there were budget surpluses from 1998 through 2001).
+According to the U.S. Department of the Treasury, in the last 50 years, the federal government budget has run a surplus only four times.

 Defining Fiscally Responsible